microsoft/botbuilder-js/libraries/botbuilder/etc/botbuilder.api.md

 import { TeamInfo } from 'botbuilder-core';
 import { TeamsChannelAccount } from 'botbuilder-core';
 import { TeamsMeetingInfo } from 'botbuilder-core';
+import { TeamsMeetingNotification } from 'botbuilder-core';
+import { TeamsMeetingNotificationRecipientFailureInfos } from 'botbuilder-core';
 import { TeamsMeetingParticipant } from 'botbuilder-core';
 import { TeamsPagedMembersResult } from 'botbuilder-core';
 import { TenantInfo } from 'botbuilder-core';